ashutoshpatel2210/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image in cell 5 and output of the result is disaplyed in cell 6.
-I used red and green channel color threshold(threshold> 200) to detect yellow line properly in all conditions (shadow or bright light conditions), I also used HLS color thresold (Lightness and Value represent different ways to measure the relative lightness or darkness of a color), These min and max thresolds are as follows:  L channel (130,255)and S channel threshold (150, 255).
-I also applied gradient x threshold to channel s to detect edges in image.
-So binary image is combination of R & G, L, S colors and gradient in x driections.
+I used red channel color threshold(threshold> 150) to detect yellow line properly in all conditions (shadow or bright light conditions), I also used LAB(B channel), LUV(L Channel), S Channel(HLS) color thresold (Lightness and Value represent different ways to measure the relative lightness or darkness of a color) and gradient in x direction, These min and max thresolds are as follows:  L channel from LUV (220,255), B channel from LAB threshold (190, 255), S Channel from HLS(100,255), R channel from RGB(150,255).
+I also applied gradient x threshold to channel l to detect edges in image.
+So binary image is combination of R(RGB) & B(LAB), L(LUV), S(HLS) colors and gradient in x driections.
 Here are the output of test images after applying the above procedure.

 ![alt text][image10]
 ![alt text][image11]